 If any inconsistency arises between the terms of this arbitration provision and any other arbitration agreement applicable to the parties, the terms of this arbitration provision shall control.

 The parties adopt and agree to implement the AAA Optional Appellate Arbitration Rules with respect to any award subject to this arbitration provision.
 Written notice of appeal shall be provided to the opposing party and the arbitration service and shall comply with the requirements of the AAA Optional Appellate Arbitration Rules or such other arbitration appellate rules to which the parties may agree or which a court may designate pursuant to the process described earlier in this arbitration provision.

-- You have two years to sue us if something goes wrong.
+20. You have two years, or the shortest applicable time under the relevant statute of limitations, whichever is shorter, to sue us if something goes wrong.

-Any cause of action you may have with respect to your use of our website or our services must be commenced within one (1) year after the claim or cause of action arises.
+Any cause of action you may have with respect to your use of our Website or our Services must be commenced within two (2) years after the claim or cause of action arises.